Payment systems

 Pay off the Debt

-This point may seem obvious, but it should not be forgotten, as it is not enough to learn how to transfer a credit card balance.
+This point may seem obvious, but it should not be forgotten.
 You still need to pay systematically without violating the deadlines.
 Failure to comply will negatively impact your credit score and limit your options in the future.

 Final Thought